 Revel is a powerhouse of a POS system with one of the deepest feature sets on the market.
 It's a great option for mid-sized to larger retailers or restaurants as its features and back end can be a little overwhelming, but if you're looking for a system with everything and the cost isn't a major factor, Revel should definitely be under consideration.

-Revel’s pricing is simple and upfront, starting at $99/month.
-However, to get that pricing, you need to sign up for a three-year contract with its payment processing system Revel Advantage.
+Revel’s pricing is entirely quote-based.
+However, to get the best pricing, you need to sign up for a three-year contract with its payment processing system Revel Advantage.

 Multi-Store Support